mevCJ/logo-packer/index.md

 Logo Packer is an open-sourced Adobe Illustrator extensions that allows you to generate your logo in multiple variations and export them for your clients in minutes.

-:hourglass: Helps you to spend more time on perfecting your logo instead of creating final files for your client
+:hourglass: Increase your productivity by skipping the mundane exporting and packaging task.

 :black_nib: Generates CMYK, black, white and colored version of your logo with a click

 :open_file_folder: Organize your files in structured and named directories.
+Logo Packer is an open-sourced Adobe Illustrator extensions that allows you to generate your logo in multiple variations and export them for your clients in minutes.

 # Installation
 ## Installing manually